Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Artin groups with complete bipartite Coxeter diagrams

-\begin{lem} Suppose $\Lambda$ is a Dynkin diagram which is a complete bipartite graph, and suppose $\Lambda$ has $\ge 5$ vertices if $\Lambda$ is a star.
+\begin{lem} Suppose $\Lambda$ is a Coxeter diagram which is a complete bipartite graph, and suppose $\Lambda$ has $\ge 5$ nodes if $\Lambda$ is a star.
 Suppose each tripod subgraph of $\Lambda$ satisfies the conclusion of Proposition~\ref{prop:tripod}.
 Then $\Delta_\Lambda$ is contractible. \end{lem}